-Projected benefit obligation (PBO) is a terminology used by US GAAP while IFRS calls it present value of defined benefit obligation (PVDBO).
+Projected benefit obligation (PBO) is a term used primarily in US GAAP.
+In IFRS, it is called present value of defined benefit obligation (PVDBO).

-PBO is estimated by actuaries by applying complex statistical modelling.
+PBO is estimated by actuaries by applying complex statistical modeling.

 Projected benefit obligation (PBO) at the start of a year is reconciled with the PBO at the end of the year as follows: